KnowageLabs/Knowage-Documentation/functionalities-guide/MetaWeb/ka_dev_metaweb.rst

    Figure 10.12: Create a new business view.

 For each business view, the interface reports the same property tabs we saw for each business class.
 In addition, the user finds the **Join relationships** tab and the **Physical table** tab, as highlighted in Figure 10.13.
-The “Join relationships” tab shows the join clauses set to create
+The “Join relationships” tab shows the join clauses set to create the business view while the “Physical Table” tab recalls the physical table names.

    |image311|

    Figure 10.13: Additional property tabs for business view.

-the business view while the “Physical Table” tab recalls the physical table names.

 Table property list
 ~~~~~~~~~~~~~~~~~~~

 Scrolling the table “Property list” tab, the user finds the **Type** menu item.
 Expanding the related combobox the user can custom the table type among the ones available and listed in Figure 10.14.

-Column property list

    |image312|